az1z1ally/RXJS-Crash-Course/ref.md

 Observables - collection of items over time
 - Unlike array, it does'nt retain items
 - emitted items can be observed over time
+- A single observable can emit multiple data(at 1s mark, then 10s later etc.)

 example:
 If you are creating a program to keep track of keystrokes you can keep them in the array